gustaveroussy/sopa/docker/README.md

 ### Notes
 - Numba issue (https://github.com/numba/numba/issues/4032) solved via `ENV NUMBA_CACHE_DIR=/tmp/numba_cache`
-- `ffmpeg libsm6 libxext6` were installed because of the `cv2` dependency
+- `ffmpeg libsm6 libxext6` were installed because of the `cv2` dependency.
+This can be removed after [#239](https://github.com/gustaveroussy/sopa/pull/239) is merged, as it will remove the `cv2` dependency.
-- `procps` was installed so that `nextflow` can use these images
+- `procps` was installed so that `nextflow` can run using these images